 Nutritional therapy works well alongside conventional medicine.
 Nutritional therapists don’t diagnose.
 If you are suffering any health condition you should consult your GP before seeing me.

 Initial nutritional therapy appointments are usually for one hour.
-This allocation of time really allows a nutritional therapist to listen to your story and make targeted interventions.
+This allocation of time really allows me as a nutritional therapist to listen to your story and make targeted interventions.